Developing Advanced Technology for Custom Flexible Circuits

 Our advances in flex technology and laser micromachining now enable electronic system manufacturers to produce smaller, smarter, and more portable devices.
 Medical ultrasound is a major market for our flex circuits, and we supply an ever-expanding variety of commercial companies in the medical, semiconductor, consumer, defense, aerospace, and computer industries.

 Through our laser micromachining services, we are a significant provider of micro-drilling services for computer chip testing and related industries.
 Our market position was strengthened by the purchase an ESI 5330 and two ESI 5330HE laser systems, which extend our laser drilling service to semiconductor test companies.
-Our ESI 5200 has been upgraded to a 5335, giving us a total of 6 ESI laser systems and 2 IPG IX-6100 laser systems that support semiconductor drilling and the vast majority of flex circuit fabrication.
+Our ESI 5200 has been upgraded to a 5335, giving us a total of 6 ESI laser systems and 3 IPG IX-6100 laser systems that support precision micro hole drilling for semiconductor test along with the vast majority of flex circuit fabrication.

-The MicroConnex building occupies over 18,000 square feet and includes office, laboratory, manufacturing facilities for flex circuit prototyping and production, laser micromachining and direct-write fabrication, and thin film deposition.
-With the company’s strong technology base and growing significance in interconnect technology, MicroConnex anticipates continued strong growth in the global market for smaller, faster, and smarter products.
+The current MicroConnex facilities occupies over 21,000 square feet and includes office, laboratory, manufacturing facilities for flex circuit prototyping and production, laser micromachining and direct-write fabrication, and thin film deposition.